wp-plugins/sz-google/readme.txt

 * `Widget google groups embed`

 **Google Groups Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress.
-Each has shortcode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.
+Each has shortcode of customization parameters that can be specified in the code itself.

 * `[sz-ggroups] ........: google translate widget`